 Reports of suspected adverse reactions to COVID-19 vaccines in Switzerland – update

-4,319 reports evaluated – the overall positive benefit-risk ratio of the vaccines remains
+7,571 reports where there was a correlation in time with the vaccination evaluated – the overall positive benefit-risk ratio of the vaccines remains

 Evaluated reports on suspected adverse drug reactions

 Total number of reactions*

 Reports classified as non-serious (for all COVID-19 vaccines)

 Reports classified as serious (for all COVID-19 vaccines)

 Vaccinated people with at least 1 dose (21.09.2021)